Independence in Defiance County, Ohio — The American Midwest (Great Lakes)

 Erected 1954 by Fort Defiance Chapter, Daughters of the American Revolution.

 Topics and series.
-This Industry & Commerce • Waterways & Vessels.
-In addition, it is included in the Daughters of the American Revolution (DAR), the The Miami & Erie Canal, and the Wabash & Erie Canal series lists.
-A significant historical month for this entry is February 1777.
+This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+A significant historical date for this entry is February 22, 1832.

 More about this marker.
 This historical marker is situated at the location of canal lock number #13, very near the Indepenence Dam.